 The study environment in the programme is strongly international and studies are conducted in multicultural groups.
-The international atmosphere shows in the everyday life at the school, where 37 percentage of academic personnel is from abroad.
+The international atmosphere shows in everyday life at the school, where 37 per cent of academic personnel is from abroad.
 Our teaching methods support networking with people from diverse backgrounds.

 Aalto University offers many possibilities for you to develop your global competence by:

-- choosing courses with an intercultural approach, learning foreign languages and/or becoming a student tutor for international students
+- Choosing courses with the intercultural approach, learning foreign languages and/or becoming a student tutor for international students.